Nursing

 Quantitative Studies

 The ethical considerations of a retrospective study pertain to the anonymity of data and informing the participants of using it for research purposes.
-Similarly, for longitudinal study ethical dilemmas of informed consent, confidentiality, and data integrity must be considered among others.
+Similarly, for a longitudinal study, ethical dilemmas of informed consent, confidentiality, and data integrity must be considered, among others.
 Lee et al. obtained approval to conduct the study from the “Clinical Research Ethics Committee of the Chinese University of Hong Kong”.
-The ethics committee waived off the need to get patient consent.
+The ethics committee waived the need to get patient consent.
 Neuraz et al.’s study was exempted from ethical approval as per the French law.

 Conclusion or Summary

-All the articles chosen for the PICOT questions state that hiring more staff will improve the patient outcome, however; nurse staffing is not under nurses’ jurisdiction.
-Fortunately, other solutions have been provided that will allow the nurses to intervene and create better working for themselves so that they can provide better care for their patients.
-Other than the solutions presented in the articles; nurses may also identify the patients that are in critical condition as compared to other patients and prioritize their care.
-It is also important for the nurses to voice their concerns so that they may be able to do their job in an optimal environment
+All the articles chosen for the PICOT questions state that hiring more staff will improve patient outcomes; however, nurse staffing is not under nurses’ jurisdiction.
+Fortunately, other solutions have been provided that will allow the nurses to intervene and create better work for themselves so that they can provide better care for their patients.
+Other than the solutions presented in the articles, nurses may also identify the patients in critical condition compared to other patients and prioritize their care.
+It is also important for the nurses to voice their concerns so that they may be able to do their job in an optimal environment.

 References